How to Treat Dog Constipation

 How to treat a constipated dog

 As doting dog parents, we usually pick up on changes in our pooch’s toileting habits.
 Because let’s face it, when we’re the personal pooper scooper, it’s difficult not to!
 For many dogs, it happens like clockwork, and it can be worrying when they don’t leave you their usual present.

 But if your dog hasn’t pooped in more than 24 hours, that’s a clear sign something’s not quite right.
-This is why it’s a good idea to be aware of the symptoms and things you can do to help your pup feel their normal selves again.
+This is why it’s a good idea to be aware of the symptoms and things that can be done to treat a constipated dog.

 Causes of constipation in dogs

 Constipation in dogs can affect any pooch at any age.
 However, senior dogs are far more likely to suffer from constipation than young pups.

 For our golden oldies, they may be more likely to suffer from bouts of constipation due to weaker abdominal muscles and reduced exercise.

 For curious puppies, they’re more prone and at higher risk of swallowing inedible objects, which can cause a blockage in the intestines, leading to puppy constipation.
 Because we all know how much puppies love to chew and swallow everything in sight!